Saxo Markets Review: What Makes This Online Brokerage Stand Out?

 |Note: All equities, bonds, futures and options commissions will be charged with the prevailing Goods and Services Tax (GST) of Singapore.
 This is applicable to SG residents only.|

 |Available bonds include Euro, US, Emerging Markets and Corporate|

 Despite Saxo's low fees and wide ranging offerings, investors that are exclusively trading international or U.S. stocks may occasionally find better commission rates from one of the other leading online brokerages.
 However, these are very specific preferences, and Saxo's fees still tend to beat the market averages, which makes it the best option for most investors.

 |* figures based on min. advertised spreads|

 Investment Opportunities at Saxo

-Not only does Saxo offer access to domestic and international equities markets, the brokerage allows investors access to bonds, ETFs, CFDs, futures and forex, equity and contract options.
+Not only does Saxo's online brokerage offer access to an extensive range domestic and international equities markets, the brokerage allows investors access to bonds, ETFs, CFDs, futures and forex, equity and contract options.
 This makes it a great option for investors and traders that may want to use their online brokerage to purchase a variety of financial instruments.

 Saxo Markets Investor Eligibility Requirements

 In order to start trading with Saxo, individuals are required to fill out a form online and fund their account with either their credit card or via bank transfer.
 Investors can join on one of the five available plans-Bronze, Silver, Gold, Platinum and Diamond.
 The Bronze-tier plan is free-of-charge while higher tier plans bundle up packages of benefits such as lower commission rates, free market data, no custody fees (if opted into Securities Lending) and commission credits in exchange for a monthly fee.